LUO FM

 By Okwong Geoffrey

-The Ministry of Water and Environment has reaffirmed its commitment to promoting community-led climate resilience through the LIFE-AR initiative, a program that adopts what officials describe as a “business unusual” approach.
+The Ministry of Water and Environment has reaffirmed its commitment to promoting community-led climate resilience through the LIFE-AR initiative, a programme officials describe as adopting a “business unusual” approach.

-Speaking during a community engagement, Winnie Namuyiga, the LIFE-AR focal person for Pader district explained that unlike traditional projects where decisions are made at the national level, the LIFE-AR initiative allows communities to take full responsibility in identifying and prioritising their own investments.
+Speaking during a community engagement, Winnie Namuyiga, the LIFE-AR focal person for Pader District, explained that, unlike traditional projects where decisions are made at the national level, the LIFE-AR initiative enables communities to take full responsibility for identifying and prioritising their own investments.

-Under the arrangement agreed upon with donors, 70 percent of the funds are directed straight to the communities, while 30 percent is allocated for operational and coordination costs.
-The model ensures that the largest share of funding directly benefits local populations.
+Under the arrangement agreed with donors, 70 per cent of the funds are directed straight to the communities, while 30 per cent is allocated for operational and coordination costs.
+This model ensures that the largest share of funding directly benefits local populations.

-Namuyiga noted that before selecting the investments, extensive awareness meetings were conducted at parish and community levels.
-Special attention was given to ensuring inclusivity, bringing together elderly men and women, persons with disabilities, and other community members to ensure a common voice in decision-making.
+Namuyiga noted that, prior to selecting the investments, extensive awareness meetings were held at parish and community levels.
+Special attention was given to inclusivity, bringing together elderly men and women, persons with disabilities, and other community members to ensure a common voice in decision-making.

 “These investments are not for individuals.
-They are public good investments that benefit the entire community,” she emphasized.
+They are public goods that benefit the entire community,” she emphasised.

-The selected projects must be climate-resilient in nature, aimed at building climate-resilient people, climate-resilient economies, and climate-resilient ecosystems.
+The selected projects must be climate-resilient, aimed at building climate-resilient people, economies, and ecosystems.

-She continued that through this devolved approach, the Ministry aims to promote transparency, community ownership, and lasting climate resilience across participating districts.
+She added that, through this devolved approach, the Ministry aims to promote transparency, community ownership, and lasting climate resilience across participating districts.

 The LC V Chairperson of Pader District, Fearless Obwoya Oyat, has expressed dissatisfaction over delays and changes in the implementation of the LIFE-AR climate resilience project under the Ministry of Water and Environment.

-Speaking during an engagement meeting, the retired colonel said although the initiative was well-intended, its slow rollout and repeated redesigns had frustrated district leaders.
+Speaking during an engagement meeting, the retired colonel stated that, although the initiative was well-intentioned, its slow rollout and repeated redesigns had frustrated district leaders.

-“In summary, I am not happy with how we implement projects.
-We are talking of ‘business unusual,’ but three years down the road it has been planning, planning and more planning.
-By the time implementation begins, the project period is almost ending and funds risk going back,” he said.
+“In summary, I am not happy with how projects are being implemented.
+We are talking about ‘business unusual,’ but three years down the line it has been planning, planning, and more planning.
+By the time implementation begins, the project period is almost over, and funds risk being returned,” he said.

-He recalled that district leaders were involved in early discussions about the project in Nairobi and had expected that within six months implementation would be underway.
-However, two years later, he said, much of the work had remained at the design stage.
+He recalled that district leaders had been involved in early discussions about the project in Nairobi and had expected implementation to begin within six months.
+However, two years on, he said, much of the work remained at the design stage.

-He questioned why, despite being one of the 12 pilot districts, Pader had not fully commenced tangible implementation beyond planning activities.
+He questioned why, despite being one of the 12 pilot districts, Pader had not yet commenced tangible implementation beyond planning activities.

-According to the chairperson, delays could particularly affect technically demanding components such as valley dam construction and other climate-resilient infrastructure, which require sufficient time for proper execution.
+According to the chairperson, delays could particularly affect technically demanding components, such as valley dam construction and other climate-resilient infrastructure, which require adequate time for proper execution.

-“This is a donor-funded project, and when such projects delay, it reflects poorly.
+“This is a donor-funded project, and when such projects are delayed, it reflects poorly.
 We would rather be late than never, but I wish the initial design had been maintained,” he stated.

-He further revealed that similar frustrations may be affecting other pilot districts, urging the Ministry to address the concerns urgently to ensure the project achieves its intended objectives before the funding window closes.
+He further revealed that similar frustrations may be affecting other pilot districts, urging the Ministry to address these concerns urgently to ensure the project achieves its intended objectives before the funding window closes.

-Despite his concerns, Obwoya thanked the Ministry officials for engaging with the district but emphasized the need for improved coordination, timely implementation, and clearer communication regarding any program adjustments.
+Despite his concerns, Obwoya thanked Ministry officials for engaging with the district but emphasised the need for improved coordination, timely implementation, and clearer communication regarding any programme adjustments.

-Jennifer Amony, a member of the Parish Climate Change Committee (PCCC) in Kilim Parish, Laguti Sub County, said the community has been facing numerous challenges, particularly poor road infrastructure that has prevented children from accessing schools and farmers from transporting their produce to markets.
+Jennifer Amony, a member of the Parish Climate Change Committee (PCCC) in Kilim Parish, Laguti Sub-county, said the community has been facing numerous challenges, particularly poor road infrastructure, which has prevented children from accessing schools and farmers from transporting their produce to markets.

 She explained that persistent flooding in the parish has made roads impassable, especially during and after harvest seasons, isolating the community economically.

-Amony noted that under the LIFE-AR project guidelines, each parish was allowed to identify and prioritize its own key investment area.
-She said Kilim Parish chose road construction as its primary investment due to the recurring flooding that disrupts transport and livelihoods.
+Amony noted that, under the LIFE-AR project guidelines, each parish was allowed to identify and prioritise its own key investment area.
+Kilim Parish chose road construction as its primary investment due to the recurring flooding that disrupts transport and livelihoods.

 She expressed gratitude that the road construction initiative under LIFE-AR will ease movement, improve market access, and restore hope among residents.

-Meanwhile, in Awalmon Parish, Pajule Town Council, beneficiaries identified valley dam construction because of the unpredictable weather patterns as their major challenge.
-As a result, the parish prioritized the construction of a community dam to address changing weather conditions and support agricultural production.
+Meanwhile, in Awalmon Parish, Pajule Town Council, beneficiaries identified valley dam construction as a priority due to unpredictable weather patterns.
+Consequently, the parish prioritised the construction of a community dam to address changing climatic conditions and support agricultural production.

-He noted that the availability of water from the dam will boost vegetable growing and promote fish farming, providing sustainable income opportunities for households in the area.
+He noted that the availability of water from the dam will boost vegetable cultivation and promote fish farming, providing sustainable income opportunities for households in the area.

-The differing priorities, community members said, demonstrate the participatory approach of the LIFE-AR project, allowing parishes to select investments that directly respond to their most pressing climate-related challenges.
+Community members said the differing priorities demonstrate the participatory approach of the LIFE-AR project, enabling parishes to select investments that directly address their most pressing climate-related challenges.